dinane/self/README.md

 I love to sing.
 Sometimes I sing at my desk.
 I try not to do that too much.

 I am married and I have a daughter.
-She is obsessed with drawing (especially fashion), dolls (especially Barbies), playing games (especially Clue), and cats (especially our own).
+She is obsessed with drawing (especially cute animals), sports (especially soccer), playing games (especially Clue), and cats (especially our own).
 I am obsessed with superheroes (especially MCU), music (especially Ben Folds), playing games (especially Tzolk'in), and cats (especially our own).
 Our cats are obsessed with sunbeams.